Ready-to-Eat Meals Reduce Food Insecurity for Patients in Recovery

 Chef-Made, Clinically Designed Meals

-The research team partnered with CookUnity to design a 12-week, randomized trial that tested whether ready-to-eat, nutritious meals could improve food security for patients in OUD treatment.
-Participants in the intervention arm received weekly deliveries of chef-prepared, fully cooked meals, with six meals provided for each household member.
+The research team designed a 12-week, randomized trial that tested whether ready-to-eat, nutritious meals could improve food security for patients in OUD treatment.
+Participants in the intervention arm received weekly deliveries of chef-prepared, fully cooked meals from CookUnity, with six meals provided for each household member.
 CookUnity offered more than 300 rotating options across breakfast, lunch, and dinner, accommodating a wide range of dietary needs such as low-carb, plant-based, keto, paleo, and culturally relevant recipes.

 All meals were nutritionist-approved, aligned with FDA sodium guidelines, and required only about four minutes to heat.
-By removing barriers such as transportation, grocery shopping, and cooking, CookUnity ensured that patients could consistently access nutritious food with minimal effort.
-This made healthy eating practical and sustainable for a highly vulnerable population, while giving the care team a reliable and scalable tool to address food insecurity head-on.
+By removing barriers such as transportation, grocery shopping, and cooking, the intervention provided t participants with consistent access to nutritious food with minimal preparation effort.
+This gave the research team a reliable, scalable tool to help examine a novel approach to improving food insecurity in this vulnerable clinical population.

 Download the Full University of Vermont Study

-Get the full University of Vermont research paper on food insecurity and recovery outcomes.
+Get the full University of Vermont research paper on food insecurity and clinical outcomes.

 Thank you!
 Your submission has been received!